-Do you have any suggestion?
+Do you have any suggestions?

-That’s my list of household must-haves that I use around the yard but do you think I’ve missed something out?
+That’s my list of household must-haves that I use around the barn but do you think I’ve missed something out?
 Why not let me know your tips and tricks for any household items you use.
 You can either leave a comment below or let me know on social media.

-I hope you found this article helpful, if you did I’d be grateful if you could share it please as it would really help me.
+I hope you found this article helpful.
+If you did I’d be grateful if you could share it please as it would really help me.